About

 Instructional Apprentice/Teaching Assistant @ (UoW)

-• Technical Assistance - Assisted 30+ students with coding assignments debugging code in Python.
+• Technical Assistance - Assisted students with coding assignments debugging code in (more details in resume).

 • Teamwork & Leadership - Communicated closely with course instructors and fellow instructional apprentices to lead tutorials, proctor exams, and coordinate grading.